alexirpan/alexirpan.github.io/_posts/2024-04-11-puzzlehunting-201.markdown

 the mechanics of how to progress through clues quickly.

-1. Consider extraction or the next step early.
+1. Look ahead to extraction or the next step early.

 In my opinion this is the major thing that separates experienced puzzlehunters from new ones.
 New puzzlers tend to solve puzzles in a waterfall style.
 When given a list of clues, they fully solve the clues, then